avrland/DayCounter/readme.md

 # DayCounter-pyqt

 DayCounter-pyqt is a simple desktop application built using PyQt5 framework.
-It's simple tool to calculate day from selected day (from future or past).
+It's simple tool to calculate days from selected date (from future or past).
 There are ready to use releases for Windows, however you can simply run in on rest of OS.

 ## Usage